Stream Quality Assessment Program

 A stream is a combination of all of its physical, chemical and biological characteristics.
 Human activities shape and alter many of these characteristics.
 The health of our rivers and streams is closely linked to their surrounding watersheds.
 Ecologists measure the extent to which human activities affect watershed health by gathering and recording information on physical conditions, water quality and living communities in streams and in the surrounding environment.
 The long-term stream monitoring program meets the requirements of state and federal regulations and supports the Board of Supervisors' environmental improvement program by providing an ongoing evaluation of the streams.
 The program maintains a substantial database, which over time will be used to determine the overall rate of change or trends in the conditions of our waterways.

-Based on biological data collected at 39 randomly selected locations (see map of monitoring site locations) throughout Fairfax County in 2012, approximately 75.0 percent of Fairfax County's streams are in fair to very poor condition.
+Based on biological data collected at 40 randomly selected locations throughout Fairfax County in 2015, approximately 80 percent of Fairfax County's streams are in fair to very poor condition.
 This indicates that many of our streams are significantly impaired and lack biological diversity.